-We will demonstrate that understanding direct challenges to microaggressions as potentially problematic in interactional terms accounts, to some extent, for why difficult dialogues are so difficult; that is, not just in terms of their controversial content, but also in terms of their controversial format.
-CA findings suggest that disagreement tends to be done with delay and elaboration, whereas agreement is more straightforward (Edwards 2014; Pomerantz 1984).
-Challenges to hearably prejudicial talk are often indirect, for example involving delays, mitigation and accounts (Whitehead 2015), deletion through reformulation (Stokoe 2015) or repeating back what the speaker has just said (Robles 2015 - see also Excerpt 4).
-Existing evidence suggests that there is a normative order at play; a shared convention that must be navigated by those wishing to raise challenges.
-Specifically, it appears that it can be more problematic to directly challenge something hearably prejudicial than to say it.
-This may also be related, we shall argue, to whether it is what is being said that is being challenged or the person saying it - i.e. to identity and stake - and to how preceding talk can determine which course of action is taken in this respect (see Excerpt 3).
+We demonstrate that understanding direct challenges to microaggressions as potentially problematic in interactional terms accounts to some extent for why difficult dialogues are so difficult; that is, it relates not just to their controversial content, but also to their controversial format.
+CA findings suggest that disagreement tends to be done with delay and elaboration, whereas agreement is more straightforward (Pomerantz 1984; Edwards 2014).
+Challenges to hearably prejudicial talk are often indirect, for example involving delays, mitigation and accounts (Whitehead 2015), deletion through reformulation (Stokoe 2015) or repeating back what the speaker has just said (Robles 2015).
+Existing evidence suggests that there is a normative order at play - a shared convention that must be navigated by those wishing to raise challenges.
+Specifically, it can be more problematic to directly challenge something hearably prejudicial than to say it.
+This may also be related, we argue, to whether it is what is being said that is being challenged or the person saying it - i.e. to identity and stake - and to how preceding talk can determine which course of action is taken in this respect.